DataDog/datadog-ci/src/commands/synthetics/README.md

 }
 ```

-And pass it to the command with the `--config` flag, example:
+And pass it to the command with the `--config` flag:
 ```
 datadog-ci synthetics upload-application --config global.config.json
 ```